 What are energy gels?

-An energy gel is a concentrated and convenient source of carbohydrate energy.
 Products such as the Healthspan Elite energy gels are delivered in tubes with a tear-off strip at the opening end – the tubes are designed so that the tear-off part will stay attached to avoid litter.

-For an extra energy boost there is a caffeinated version that provides 75mg of caffeine.
+For an extra energy boost, there is a caffeinated version that provides 75mg of caffeine.
 Both versions are balanced electrolytes to help replace those lost during exercise.

 "The gels are a great option when aiming to get fuel in on the bike, particularly during longer rides and races.
 Riders also use them before and between shorter-distance races to top up energy levels and provide a quick release of energy ready for an explosive effort."